hephzibahadeniji/Abidjanf/RScripts/README.md

 - **Purpose:** Normalizes values retrieved from previous analyses to model malaria risks then score and rank health districts.

 ### 9. Housing Structure
-Contains scripts that explore possible layout and housing structure in the Abidjan a)**Script Name:** `00-real_estate.R`
+Contains scripts that explore possible layout and housing structure in the Abidjan.

+a)**Script Name:** `00-real_estate.R`
 - **Purpose:**  Investigates trends in the real estate market, including property prices, types, and their distribution across Abidjan.
 The script aims to correlate these trends with the types of settlements identified.